 The Ordinary Retinol Review

-The Ordinary have an absolutely fantastic range of retinoids.
+The Ordinary has an absolutely fantastic range of retinoids.
 Most skincare brands do one-size-fits-all.
 The Ordinary skincare is different.
-The Ordinary skincare recognises not everyone’s skin type will love retinol, not everyone’s skin type will love a retinoid 5%, not everyone’s skin type will love a retinoid cream.
+The Ordinary skincare recognises not everyone’s skin type will love retinol.
+That not everyone’s skin type will love high strength retinol.
+And that your skin might always hate retinol and need a retinoid instead.

-Most skincare brands do 1 shade of retinol.
+Most skincare brands make one shade of retinol.

 - The Ordinary Retinol 0.2% in squalane